Echium wildpretii: Inbreeding depression

 Under conditions where water availability was normal there was no indication of inbreeding depression measured as seedling survival.
 However, when the seedlings were subject to drought stress conditions, inbreeding depression was high (survival about 50.2%).

 Uses

 This plant can be found as a garden ornamental but is intolerant of low temperatures, thus some winter protection is required in frost-prone areas.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
-As with most buglosses, it is favoured by bee-keepers for its high nectar content.
+As with most buglosses, it is valued by bee-keepers for its high nectar content.